cyc-func/Rage-2048/README.md

 ---

-To load the game on windows, linux or osx, type
+To load the game, nagivate to the correct directory and type

 ~~~~
 javac Main.java